 Second Sunday of the month, 10:15 a.m., Chapel

-You are invited to join a new ministry focused on offering intercessory prayers for the most pressing issues in the world today.
+You are invited to join this ministry focused on offering intercessory prayers for the most pressing issues in the world today.
+We'll pray for global, national and personal needs.
 We will plan to meet for 45 minutes, the second Sunday of the month.

 Young Adult Pastor's Lunch